 - Strategies to optimize current lung function

 Swallowing difficulties also increase with late-stage ALS.
 When eating and drinking become impossible, a patient or a family member may choose feeding tubes or intravenous (IV) solutions to prevent weight loss.
-Feeding tubes come with both benefits and burdens for those near the end of life.
+Feeding tubes have benefits and burdens for those in the end stages of ALS.
 How we help:

 - Support from a dietitian